Satsaa/Nomodbot/README.md

 ```

 **NUMBER**: Accepted if a valid number (Anything that doesn't convert to NaN with `+str`)
+**INTEGER**, **INDEX**: Accepted if a valid whole number
 **WORD**: Accepted if NOT a valid number (Anything that converts to NaN with `+str`)
-**INTEGER**, **INDEX**: Accepted if a valid whole number
+**NOTHING**: Accepted if no parameter was given
 **Range (X-Y)**: Accepts numbers between the lowest inputted number and the highest (inclusive).
 Negative values are typed like "<-100--90>".
-Accepts whole numbers if none of the numbers had a decimal place, otherwise, fractions are allowed
+Only accepts whole numbers if none of the numbers had a decimal place, otherwise, fractions are allowed
 **Regexp (name/regex/flags)**: Accepts anything that matches with the regex